noke-inc/public-smartentry-documentation/activity_redirect/README.md

-# Nokē SmartEntry Activity Redirection
+# Nokē Smart Entry (NSE) Activity Redirection

 ## Overview

-As clients will already know SmartEntry receives activity reports from various Nokē devices.
-This activity can be viewed and searched in the SmartEntry web portal.
-Some clients may want to receive the same activity event reports from the hardware in near realtime.
-SmartEntry Activity Redirection allows our servers to forward any activity it receives to a client's server as it is received.
+Clients are aware that Nokē Smart Entry (NSE) collects activity events from various Nokē hardware devices, such as locks, gateways, repeaters, and access devices (gates, doors, and elevators).
+Users can view and search activity events for each device through the NSE Web Portal.
+For real-time activity event reports, clients can utilize the NSE Activity Redirection API, which promptly forwards received activity events to the client's subscriber server.

 * [Overview](#overview)
 * [Setup](#setup)